woltapp/parallelpbf/README.md

 | Asia           |  7.3       |  2381                              | 405                             |
 | Europe         |  21        |  3545                              | 953                             |
 | Planet         |  47        |  8204                              | 3203                            |

+## Writing

+Write API differs from the Reading API, as it makes no sense to use callbacks here.
+The writer object provides three methods to start writing, feed the writer with data and close writer.
+Writing function itself is thread-safe and reenterable, so can be used from parallel threads.

+So the correct workflow will be:

+        writer = new ParallelBinaryWriter(output,1, bbox);
+        writer.start();
+        writer.write(node);
+        writer.close();

+`ParallelBinaryWriter` accepts two mandatory arguments and one optional:

+* `OutputStream output` - OutputStream that will hold OSM PBF data.
+* `int threads` - Number of threads for parallel processing.
+Writer will automatically throttle and block on `.write()` call if all threads are busy.
+Each thread keeps blob data in memory, so memory usage will be at least 16MB per thread, but may be more, depending on block content.
+* `BoundBox boundBox` - Optional BoundBox of the data to be written, can be `null`

+OSM PBF header will be written to the OutputStream during construction.

+`.start()` call actually spawns writing threads and allows to make `.write()` calls.
+The `.start()` call is not thread-safe.

+`.write(OsmEntity)` call sends specified entity to one of the writing threads.
+This call is thread safe and calling it in parallel is recommended.
+In case of writing threads overload, the `.write()` call will block and wait for an empty writing thread to handle request.

+`.close()` will flush block to the output stream and terminate writing threads.
+Writer should not be used after calling `.close()` on it.

 ## Versioning